 - Soak the dry red chilies in hot water for 15 minutes and then drain well.
 Add the reconstituted chilies, ginger, garlic, and 2 tablespoons water to a food processor and puree until it forms a smooth paste.

-- To a medium-large pot, add the soaked dals, the remaining 3 cups water, 1/2 of the ginger-garlic-chili paste, and the turmeric and bring to a boil over high heat.
+- To a medium-large pot, add the soaked dals, the remaining 3 cups water, half of the ginger-garlic-chili paste, and the turmeric and bring to a boil over high heat.
 Reduce the heat to low, and simmer covered for 30 to 40 minutes until the dal is tender.
 Mash it a little with the back of a spoon or ladle, and set aside.

 - Heat the oil over medium heat in a large sauté pan.
 Add the onions and sauté until they begin to turn golden.
 Add the remaining ginger-garlic-chili paste and sauté for another minute.
 Then add the ground coriander, chili powder, garam masala, cumin, tomato sauce, and unsalted butter, and cook until the butter melts and the sauce becomes incredibly fragrant, a few minutes more.
 Add this mixture to the pot with the dal and its liquid.
 Add salt to taste.
 Bring to a boil, then lower heat and simmer uncovered for another 15 to 20 minutes until the mixture slightly thickens and the flavors infuse.
 Stir in the heavy cream, if desired, and cook for another 3 minutes.